 Two key features of the property are Josephine and Jack creeks.
 Josephine Creek runs along the northern boundary of the property and intersects with Jack Creek, which runs along the eastern boundary.
 Josephine and Jack creeks and their surrounding swamps serve as the outlet for surface runoff from the Lake Placid West Chain-of-Lakes watershed.
 Overflow discharge from this watershed travels into Jack Creek, then into Josephine, and ultimately into Lake Istokpoga.

 Public ownership of the property helps to preserve the floodwater conveyance characteristics of Jack and Josephine creeks and associated swamplands.
 The adjoining upland scrub areas will remain free from development and continue to retain natural water recharge characteristics.

-- 7 miles of unmarked interior roads.
+- Approximately 7 miles of unmarked interior roads.

 Access and Parking

-- Northern Boulevard — walk-thru with no parking.
+- Grand Concourse — walk-through with parking.